adilrauf/Python/ReadMe.txt

 Name of Author and the Description of Task is given inside each program.

+I have run these program on PYCHARM and PYTHON release 3.8.

 Please let me know if you have any comments.

 Adil Rauf